AllenNeuralDynamics/aind-data-access-api/docs/source/UserGuide.rst

 We have two primary databases:

-1. A `document database (DocDB) <#document-database-docdb>`__ to store unstructured json documents.
+1. A `document database (DocDB) <#document-database-docdb>`__ to store unstructured JSON documents.
 The DocDB contains AIND metadata.
 2. A `relational database <#rds-tables>`__ to store structured tables.

 Document Database (DocDB)